Gallus Golf ACR

 Supports

-The application, where applicable, uses standard HTML input types (e.g., email, phone number, etc.) to identify the purpose of the form fields.
+Standard HTML input types (email, phone number, etc.) used to identify form field purposes.

 1.4.4 Resize Text